Skip to content

 So the first element, assigned to newNote is a string and the second element that we assigned setNewNote has a slightly more complex type.
 We notice that there is a string mentioned there, so we know that it must be the type of a function that sets a valued data.
 See here if you want to learn more about the types of useState function.

-From this all we see that TypeScript has indeed inferred the type of the first useState quite right, it is creating a state with type string.
+From all this we see that TypeScript has indeed inferred the type of the first useState correctly, a state with type string is created.

 useState<never[]>(initialState: never[] | (() => never[])):